Radeon X1000 series: Architecture

 The vertex shader engines were already at the required FP32 precision in ATI's older products.
 Changes necessary for SM3.0 included longer instruction lengths, dynamic flow control instructions, with branches, loops and subroutines and a larger temporary register space.
 The pixel shader engines are actually quite similar in computational layout to their R420 counterparts, although they were heavily optimized and tweaked to reach high clock speeds on the 90 nm process.
 ATI has been working for years on a high-performance shader compiler in their driver for their older hardware, so staying with a similar basic design that is compatible offered obvious cost and time savings.

 At the end of the pipeline, the texture addressing processors are decoupled from pixel shaders, so any unused texturing units can be dynamically allocated to pixels that need more texture layers.
 Other improvements include 4096x4096 texture support and ATI's 3Dc normal map compression saw an improvement in compression ratio for more specific situations.

 The R5xx family introduced a more advanced onboard motion-video engine.
 Like the Radeon cards since the R100, the R5xx can offload almost the entire MPEG-1/2 video pipeline.
 The R5xx can also assist in Microsoft WMV9/VC-1 and MPEG H.264/AVC decoding, by a combination of the 3D/pipeline's shader-units and the motion-video engine.
 Benchmarks show only a modest decrease in CPU-utilization for VC-1 and H.264 playback.

 A selection of real-time 3D demonstration programs was released at launch.
 ATI's development of their "digital superstar", Ruby, continued with a new demo named The Assassin.
 It showcased a highly complex environment, with high-dynamic-range lighting (HDR) and dynamic soft shadows.
 Ruby's latest competing program, Cyn, was composed of 120,000 polygons.

 The cards support dual-link DVI output and HDCP.
 However, using HDCP requires external ROM to be installed, which were not available for early models of the video cards.
 RV515, RV530, and RV535 cores include a single and a double DVI link; R520, RV560, RV570, R580, R580+ cores include two double DVI links.

 AMD released the final Radeon R5xx Acceleration document.

 Drivers

-The last AMD Catalyst version that officially supports this series, is 10.2, display driver version 8.702.
+The last AMD Catalyst version that officially supports the X1000 series is 10.2, display driver version 8.702.